 If you are applying for a marriage-based green card while in the United States, you may file a waiver alongside your I-485.
 While you may also submit it while your application is pending or after your green card interview, it is usually better to file a waiver with your I-485 to avoid delays.
 You will need to file an I-601 form to request for a waiver.
 You must submit the I-601 with supporting evidence, such as proof that establishes you may qualify for a waiver or evidence that not granting you a marriage-based green card will cause extreme hardship your spouse.

 The filing fee for the I-601 form is $930, which can be paid using a money order, personal check, or cashier’s check.
 You may also submit a G-1145 E-Notification with the waiver to be able to keep track of the process.

 How VisaNation Law Group Immigration Attorneys Can Help

 It is up to the discretion of the immigration officers to determine if your criminal history is worth making you inadmissible or not.
 Even a misdemeanor may lead to your marriage-based green card being denied if your petition lacks clarity.
 If you have a record of arrests or convictions, your immigration application will require more attention than usual.
 The best thing is to let an immigration attorney help you gather evidence and file your petition.

-At Immi-USA, we have a team of marriage-based green card immigration attorneys who are highly experienced in how the criminal history section of the application works.
+VisaNation Law Group consists of a team of marriage-based green card immigration attorneys who are highly experienced in how the criminal history section of the application works.
 We will examine your case and determine the best way to approach it.
 Whether you are about to file your petition or have already faced a denial on criminal history grounds, we can help.
-You can schedule a consultation with one of our immigration lawyers today by filling out this contact form.
+You can schedule a consultation with a VisaNation Law Group immigration lawyers today by filling out this contact form.